Heinrich Plett (1853-1934) and Katharina Teske (1857-1918)

 Laird [Saskatchewan], April 29, 1909.

-Dear Editor, warm greetings to you!
-I have often looked in the Rundschau for a report from friends, but so far in vain.
-We would love to hear something about our father’s and mother's siblings and their children.
+Dear Editor, firstly, warm greetings to you!
+I have often looked in the dear "Rundschau" for a report from friends, but so far in vain.
+We would so like to hear from Father's and Mother's siblings and their children.

-In issue No. 16 of the Rundschau, I read a report from Heinrich Schroeder, of Chartsch, Siberia (likely Terek? — Editor).
-The writer asks about his wife’s uncles, Benjamin [#85929] and Christian Teske [#81698], who emigrated to America from Poland [Volhynia].
-As I also have two uncles with the same name, I thought that Maria [Teske] Schroeder [#106249] could be my niece [cousin].
+In issue No. 16 of the “Rundschau,” I read a report from Heinrich Schroeder, of Chartsch, Siberia (likely Terek? — Editor): the writer asks about his wife’s uncles, Benjamin and Christian Teske, who emigrated to America from Poland [Volhynia].
+As I also have two uncles with the same name, I thought that Maria Schroeder was probably my niece [cousin].

-If Mrs. Heinrich Schroeder is my cousin, please report whether your father is still alive and how you are.
+If Mrs. Heinrich Schroeder is my cousin, then please report whether your father is still alive and how you are.
 How many siblings do you have?
 I would like to get to know more about my friends.
-It won't be in person, but by writing.
+It will not likely be in person, but surely in writing.
 Are any of my father's brother's children still alive?
-His name was Jakob Schmidt [#60741], and he lived in Waldheim [Saskatchewan, Canada].
+His name was Jakob Schmidt [#60741], and he lived in Waldheim.
 I would be very grateful if I received news about my dear friends.

-What are all of my friends in South Dakota doing?
-We lived there for so long; a warm greeting to all of you.
-As we heard, many moved away.
-Have they struck a good Loos?
+What are all of my friends in South Dakota doing, where we lived for so long; a warm greeting to all of you.
+As we heard, many have moved away.
+Have they struck a good lot?
 We should be satisfied if we have food and clothing.
 We long for a reunion.

-I haven’t received a response yet from brother-in-law Wilhelm Liedke [#509459].
-We are all alive and well.
+I have not received a response yet from brother-in-law Wilhelm Liedke [#509459].
+We are all hale and hearty.
 Greetings to you and your family and we ask for a letter.
-We also would like to hear from our siblings and friends in Turner County and Hutchinson County.
+We also would like to hear from our siblings and friends in Turner [and] Hutchinson County.
 Brother Peter [#284410] and brother-in-law C. B. Schmidt in North Dakota, we are waiting for a long letter.

-Now a little bit about our dear siblings [in Christ], Johann Schmidt and Heinrich Bartel and his wife in China.
-We received your letter long ago and will write again.
-Brother Johann often lets us sing the song: "Hurry, because the time of our life is passing," and then we remember happy times.
-My wish is that the Lord blesses you all and brings us all together up there where we will be united with the Lord forever.
+Now a little bit about our dear brethren, Johann Schmidt and Heinrich Bartel and his wife in China.
+We received your dear letter long ago and will write again too.
+Brother Johann often let us sing the song: “Eilet fort, denn die Zeit unseres Lebens vergeht” [Hurry, for the time of our life is passing], and remember happy times.
+My wish is that the Lord blesses you all and brings us all together up there, where we will be united with the Lord forever.

-Here in Canada we’re having a late spring.
-Hopefully it will be warm soon so that we can plant our seeds in the ground.
+Here in Canada we’re having a late spring, hopefully it will be warm soon, so that we can get our seeds into the ground.